ist-dsi/mattermost-cookbook/README.md

 ### Attributes

-All settings are the [default settings](https://github.com/mattermost/mattermost-server/blob/v5.13.3/config/default.json) that come from [Mattermost repository](https://github.com/mattermost/mattermost-server/).
+All settings are the [default settings](https://docs.mattermost.com/administration/config-settings.html).
 Make sure to review them all and change what's necessary.

 ## License and Authors